thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 Value witness tables also contain composite operations that can be derived from the operations above.

-We can map an arbitrary copyable C++ class type to a Swift struct type whose value witnesses call the corresponding special member function of the C++ class.
+We can map an arbitrary copyable C++ class type to a Codira struct type whose value witnesses call the corresponding special member function of the C++ class.

-We can map certain C++ classes to a more optimizable representation in Swift.
+We can map certain C++ classes to a more optimizable representation in Codira.
-For example, C++ classes that contain only primitives and have trivial special member functions (i.e., POD types) can be mapped to trivial loadable Swift structs, just like C structs are today.
+For example, C++ classes that contain only primitives and have trivial special member functions (i.e., POD types) can be mapped to trivial loadable Codira structs, just like C structs are today.

-Can we map more complex C++ classes to loadable Swift structs?
+Can we map more complex C++ classes to loadable Codira structs?
 Someone with a more thorough knowledge of runtime and SIL should answer, but here's what the author of the document could find.

-From `swift/docs/SIL.rst`:
+From `language/docs/SIL.rst`:

 > Loadable types are types with a fully exposed concrete representation: